lcmd-epfl/benchmark-barrier-learning/README.md

 - To train on and then predict on the cyclo dataset for example, the command is `python src/train_bert.py -t -p --dataset='gdb' --test_size=0.2`
 - The optional `--CV` flag determines whether to shuffle the train and predict datasets over the CV iterations
 - The prediction MAE of 10 CV iterations are saved to `outs/cyclo_bert_pretrained/results.txt` (and the equivalent for the other datasets)
+- The hyperparameters for each dataset can be found in `src/hypers.py`

 ### Graph based models
-- The CGR model was run using the provided atom mapping, automatic atom mapping from rxnmapper, and random atom mapping
+- The CGR model was run using the provided atom mapping, automatic atom mapping from rxnmapper, and no atom mapping
 - The data are in the csv files `data/gdb7-22-ts/ccsdtf12_dz.csv` for GDB7-22-TS, `data/cyclo/full_dataset.csv` for Cyclo-23-TS
   and `data/proparg/data.csv` for Proparg-21-TS